material-components/material-components-web/packages/mdc-textfield/README.md

 </div>
 ```

+### Sass Mixins

+To customize a Text Field's border radii, you can use the following mixins.

+#### `mdc-text-field-corner-radius($position, $radius)`

+This mixin is provided for customizing the border radius for a corner of a Text Field at the given position,
+e.g.: `@include mdc-text-field-corner-radius(top-left, 10px)` will apply `border-top-left-radius: 10px` to that Text Field.

+#### `mdc-text-field-corner-radius-all($radius)`

+This mixin is provided for customizing the border radius for all four corners of a Text Field.

 ### Using the JS component

 MDC Textfield ships with Component / Foundation classes which are used to provide a full-fidelity